rbilleci/aws-jira-prototype/README.md

 AWS CloudFormation stores templates in the bucket.
 After creating the bucket, take note of it for the next steps.

-#### Step 2 - Install the AWS CLI in your Local Environment
+#### Step 2 - Install pre-requisites

+The following pre-requisites must be installed:

+* Install Docker
-Install the AWS Command Line Interface: https://aws.amazon.com/cli/
+* Install the AWS Command Line Interface: https://aws.amazon.com/cli/

 Run **aws configure** and setup the right region and access keys